 What is the idea behind the Anti-Inaugural Ball?

 The day after the election, we felt confused and broken-hearted – all the folks we met on Wednesday, November 9th, were living their day in a haze of disbelief and apprehension.
 That Thursday, however, we woke up to see the new front page of the ACLU website: a photo of the president-elect captioned: “See you in court.”
 We weren’t confused anymore – our political work, now more than ever, is a re-investment in the institutions that have for decades been fighting the injustices and iniquities perpetrated by the government on its people.
 The ACLU, the Southern Poverty Law Center, Lambda Legal, Planned Parenthood, Hollaback!, The Reproductive Health Access Project – these tireless folks make us proud to be American.
-What skills do the four of us (Jascha, John, Jason, and Lainie) have to help these organizations?
+What skills do the four of us have to help these organizations?
 We can throw a kickass concert!
 We are so lucky to have the resources and friends to let us put on a show that will aim to give comfort through sound and community while helping those institutions who know where and how the political work of our future needs to be done.

 What was the response in the community when you decided to make this happen?

 The response has been overwhelmingly positive.
 Every musician we approached who was available said yes and is donating their time.
 The only people who are making money off of this event are the nonprofits the Ball is supporting!
 When we went public with the event we got dozens of messages of support and offers to volunteer for and promote the event.
 The only regret that people have expressed is not being able to be present due to location or other protest commitments.